 Signs of tongue-tie

-Here are some signs that your baby or child has tongue-tie:
+Here are some signs that your baby or child might have tongue-tie:

-- The tip of your baby’s tongue looks heart-shaped when his tongue sticks out.
+- The tip of your baby’s tongue looks heart-shaped when their tongue sticks out.

-- The tip of your baby’s tongue can’t reach the roof of her mouth or further than the edge of her lower lip.
+- The tip of your baby’s tongue can’t reach the roof of their mouth or further than the edge of their lower lip.

 - Your baby’s tongue can’t move sideways.